chen42/presentations/cho_ag.md

 * Direct vs Indirect
 * Cholinergic agonist --think-> Parasympathetic activation

-Note: direct vs indirect uses the receptor as the reference point Check the diagram for agonist = parasympathetic  (not sympathetic)
+// direct vs indirect uses the receptor as the reference point Check the diagram for agonist = parasympathetic  (not sympathetic)

 ---